cormullion/Karnak.jl/docs/src/examples.md

 which package depends on which package) for Julia packages in the General registry.

-Then we can draw pretty pictures, such as this chonky SVG file showing the dependencies for the Colors.jl package:
+Then we can try to draw some pictures, such as this chonky SVG file showing the dependencies for the Colors.jl package:

 ![package dependencies for Colors](assets/figures/graph-dependencies-colors.svg)